dmbarbour/glas/docs/GlasZero.md

 ### Macro Definitions

-A 'macro' definition is a program that will be statically evaluated in context of its caller, using static inputs.
-The first two results from a macro should be a value representing a program.
-This program is then applied inline just after the macro call.
+A 'macro' definition is a program that will be statically evaluated in context of its caller, using static inputs based on partial evaluation.
+The first result from a macro must be a value representing a program.
+This program is applied inline just after the macro call.

 When used together with g0's ability to embed programs as data, macros effectively support higher-order programming at compile-time.
-List processing, parser combinators, and many other program abstractions can be supported via macros, so long as the programs can be resolved at compile-time.
+List processing, parser combinators, and many other program abstractions may be supported via macros.

 Macros have access to compile-time effects, and are useful when defining g0 primitives.

 ### Defining Primitives

-Macros are sufficient to eliminate built-in definitions.
-For example, we can define primitive operators using macros:
+The g0 language does not have any built-in definitions.
+Macros are sufficient to define the Glas program operators:

         macro apply [] # apply first parameter as program prog swap ['swap apply]
         prog drop ['drop apply]
         ...
         macro dip [0 swap 'dip put]
+        prog tag [[0 swap] dip put]
-        macro while-do [[0 swap 'while put] dip 'do put 0 swap 'loop put] ...
+        macro while-do [['while tag] dip 'do put 'loop tag] ...

-The g0 language does not have any built-in definitions.
-It relies entirely on macros for this purpose.
+The g0 ecosystem will usually start with a module to define the primitives and other useful functions.

 ### Data Definitions

 Data is defined using a program of arity 0--1.
 This program is evaluated at compile-time, with access to compile-time effects same as macros.

-## Compile-Time Effects

-Macro calls, static assertions, data definitions, and the export function all have access to compile-time effects, such as log and load effects via the language module.
-A compiler may support additional effects - e.g. to disable a warning, enable experimental optimizations, manage quotas - but it shouldn't be anything that significantly affects the meaning or behavior of the program.

 ## Static Assertions